GrapesGoober/flanker/README.md

   npm install
   ```

-- Add environment variable file to `/apps/webui/.env`.
-For `VITE_WEBAPI_URL`, use the same URL that the FastApi app is using; the default is `localhost:8000`.
+- Add an environment variable file at `/apps/webui/.env`.
+For `VITE_WEBAPI_URL`, use the same URL as the FastAPI app; the default is `http://localhost:8000`.
   ```
   # Note: "VITE_" prefix is required
   VITE_WEBAPI_URL=http://localhost:8000